puu4pina/Room_Temperature_Monitoring/README.md

 ## Usage

-- **Python Script:** Run the script to send data from Arduino to Google Sheets.
+- **Python Script:** Run script to send data from Arduino to Google Sheets.
 - **Wix Velo:** The code in Wix Velo will automatically update and show the latest temperature on the site.

+## Notes

+- Assumptions: you have a wix site published, you have a working google sheet, keep Arduino connected to computer while program is running